Documentation Index

 Under the hood, Athanor uses standard GitHub App authentication:

-1. JWT generation — Athanor signs a short-lived JWT with the app’s RSA private key
+- JWT generation.
+Athanor signs a short-lived JWT with the app’s RSA private key.

-2. Token exchange — the JWT is exchanged for an installation access token via POST /app/installations/{id}/access_tokens
+- Token exchange.
+The JWT is exchanged for an installation access token via

-3. API calls — the installation token is used to create and update check runs via the Checks API
+- API calls.
+The installation token is used to create and update check runs via the Checks API.

-4. Token caching — tokens are cached and refreshed automatically (they expire after 1 hour)
+- Token caching.
+Tokens are cached and refreshed automatically (they expire after 1 hour).

 The PAT-based commit status is always set as a fallback, so even if the GitHub App fails, you still get pass/fail reporting.